 Testing in Chapel Hill:

-COVID-19 testing is available every weekday Monday through Friday from 7 am to 3pm and Saturday from 9 am to 4 pm at Southern Human Services Center (SHSC) at 2501 Homestead Road, Chapel Hill, NC 27516.
-Testing will take place in the large conference room inside the front entrance.
+- At Southern Human Services Center (SHSC) at 2501 Homestead Road, Chapel Hill, NC 27516.
+Testing will take place in the large conference room.
+It may be accessed via a side entrance, not the main entrance.

 Optum offers both PCR and rapid tests.